 The theoretical challenge here is to maintain the relativistic electrons at energies that keep their synchrotron emission detectable at radio frequencies.
 The discontinuity in the surface brightness profile suggests a change either in the macrophysical (e.g. acceleration mechanisms) or in the microphysical properties of the plasma (e.g. acceleration efficiency, mean free path) when moving from the ClassicalRH to the MegaRH region.
-The scenario that we explore here is that, both, MegaRH and ClassicalRH are powered by turbulence \citep[e.g.][]{br07,bj14}, but their observable difference follow the significantly different properties of turbulence in the two regions.
-Previous studies, using cosmological simulations to interpret real observations \citep[][]{2022SciA....8.7623B,nishiwaki24} suggested that radio emission in peripheral cluster regions require several percent of dissipation of kinetic turbulent energy into the amplification of magnetic fields and into the acceleration of relativistic electrons.
-This can happen if the turbulence in the MegaRH region has different properties than in the ClassicalRH region, and this work is also devoted to explore these possible differences.\\
+The scenario that we explore here is that both MegaRH and ClassicalRH are powered by turbulence \citep[e.g.][]{br07,bj14}, but their observable difference follows the significantly different properties of turbulence in the two regions.
+Previous studies, using cosmological simulations to interpret real observations \citep[][]{2022SciA....8.7623B,nishiwaki24}, suggest that radio emission in peripheral cluster regions require several percent of dissipation of kinetic turbulent energy for the amplification of magnetic fields and for the acceleration of relativistic electrons.
+This can happen if the turbulence in the MegaRH region has different properties than in the ClassicalRH region, and this work is also devoted to exploring these possible differences.\\